The Early Years

 Henkels & McCoy establishes a Communications Engineering office in Elkhart, Indiana.
 Soon, the company offers engineering services nationwide.

-John B. (Jack) Henkels, Jr. publishes his memoir, An American Journey, detailing the company’s origins and growth.
+John B. (Jack) Henkels, Jr. publishes his memoir, An American Adventure, detailing the company’s origins and growth.

 A Big Move